In this post, I’m going to discuss in detail the difference between Apache and NGINX server.

 - Doesn’t allow additional configuration

 It, on the other hand, has a downside.
 It doesn’t provide additional configuration.
-However, it works in your favor as this increases the performance.
+However, it works in your favour as this increases the performance.

 Apache if configuration is considered; NGiNX if speed is.